mrwweb/plans-editor-toolbar/readme.md

 ## Known Issues and Limitations

-- There's no support for keyboard shortcuts.
-I can  add this it this catches on.
 - It might be cool if the link button acted a little more like a builder/prompt to help people remember the format.
 Again, wouldn't be that hard to add if people want it.
 - Undo / Redo doesn't work for toolbar actions.
 It could be added if enough people run into problems.